PentaHelix/pentahelix.github.io/_posts/2016-07-04-analysing-your-chances.md

 By this point I hope it is apparent that the game is a lot less in your favor than it seemed in the beginning.
 This is because the potential loss associated with a "round" is a lot bigger than the win.

 ##Jackpot
+Jackpot seems to have a lot of differences to roulette, but it is actually very similar.
+One of the popular strategies is to put a lot of money into the pot to have a large chance of winning.

+This essentially means you have a large chance to win a bit of money, and a small chance to lose it all.
+Sound familiar?
+I could give you an example using the exact same calculations as above to show you playing like this is a bad idea.

+##Coinflip
+There really isn't a lot to tell you here